 We now evaluate the quality of the estimates.
-Fig. 4 (left) displays the analysed ice thickness profile compared to its background and reference counterparts at the first time of assimilation $t_1 = 500$ yr.
+Figure 4 (left) displays the analysed ice thickness profile compared to its background and reference counterparts at the first time of assimilation $t_1 = 500$ years.
 The picture shows that the ice thickness profile in the interior of the ice sheet is substantially improved by DA.
-For example the absolute error in ice thickness at the ice divide (r = 0) is reduced from 100 m to 58.3 m by the 3D-Var analysis.
-Results are even better between r = 100 km and 400 km.
-Since we only update \mathbf{x}h in this experiment, the position of the margin is not modified by our update.
-Nevertheless, by correcting the interior of the ice sheet, the forecast of the migration of the margin is improved (see central and right picture after t = 500 yr, Fig. 4), and at the second assimilation time, t = 1500 yr, the absolute difference between the position of the margin before analysis and its reference position is only 5.6 km (instead of 15.9 km without DA).
+For example, the absolute error in ice thickness at the ice divide (r = 0) is reduced from 100 to 58.3 m by the 3D-Var analysis.
+Results are even better between r = 100 and 400 km.
+Since we only update x_h in this experiment, the position of the margin is not modified by our update.
+Nevertheless, by correcting the interior of the ice sheet, the forecast of the migration of the margin is improved (see the central and right pictures after t = 500 years; Fig. 4), and at the second assimilation time, t = 1500 years, the absolute difference between the position of the margin before analysis and its reference position is only 5.6 km (instead of 15.9 km without DA).